CaptainChol/phase_2_wk1_code_challenge/src/README.md

 To make a contribution to the code used or any suggestions you can click on the contact link and email me your suggestions.

-- Email: gefbii@gmail.com
+- Email: emmanuel.marial@student.moringa.com

 ## License
 MIT License

-Copyright (c) 2023 Geoffrey Bii
+Copyright (c) 2023 Chol Marial

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal